globus-gladier/gladier-xpcs/tests/integration/readme.md

 Suggest running with the following:

 ```
-    pytest tests/integration -o log_cli=true -m integration -n 6
+    pytest -o log_cli=true -m integration --integration -n 8
 ```

 Notes on this command:

 * `-o log_cli=true` will show live output on datasets
-* `-m integration` will only select the integration tests
+* `--integration` Required to run integration tests
-* `-n 6` will use 6 workers (using pytest-xdist), so that tests are run in paralell.
+* `-n 8` will use 8 workers (using pytest-xdist), so that tests are run in paralell.
+* `-m integration` Will only run integration tests (Optional)